Vigna subterranea: Distribution

 The spread of V. subterranea beyond its native range is closely linked to the interplay of human migration, trade, colonialism and agricultural practices.

 The Bambara groundnut is predominantly cultivated across Sub-Saharan Africa, encompassing several regions.
 In West Africa, it is grown in countries such as Benin, Ghana, Togo, Nigeria, Ivory Coast, Mali, Burkina Faso, Guinea-Bissau, and Senegal.
 In Central Africa, it is found in Cameroon, Chad, the Central African Republic, and the Democratic Republic of the Congo.
 Nations in East Africa like Kenya, Uganda, Tanzania, Ethiopia, and Sudan also cultivate it.
 In Southern Africa, it is grown in countries such as Angola, Namibia, Mozambique, Zambia, and Eswatini (formerly Swaziland).

 Beyond Africa, Bambara groundnut has been introduced to other continents.
 On the Indian Ocean Islands, it is found in Madagascar, where it is known locally as voanjobory or voanjabory and remains an important component of traditional cuisine.
 It is also cultivated in Mauritius and the Comoro Islands.
 In Asia, it is cultivated in India, particularly in the state of Karnataka, and in Indonesia, especially on the island of Java.
 In Australasia, it is grown in Papua New Guinea.

-In the Caribbean, it is grown in Dominican Republic where it is known as "manicongo", it was once common in local markets but has since declined in prevalence over the past decades.
-This particular lineage, descends from seeds that were carried to the Americas by enslaved people during the Atlantic slave trade and the Age of Discovery.
+In the Caribbean, it is grown in Dominican Republic where it is known as "manicongo".
+It was once common in local markets but has declined in recent decades.
+This lineage descends from seeds that were carried to the Americas by enslaved people during the Atlantic slave trade and the Age of Discovery.